JacobKfromIRC/Site-Fixes-for-GitHub/README.md

 * You cannot attach files in GitHub issues.
 * You cannot hover over react emojis to see who made the reaction.
 * You cannot see lazily loaded <batch-deferred-content\> elements.
+* The dynamically loaded parts of the home page (i.e. https://github.com/ when logged in) do not load.